ashishSOK/project2/README.md

 This project was created from local system.

-created by trying to become servant of servant of Krishna
+created by trying to become servant of servant of Krishna.